Kyros: ‘Celexa Dreams’ Review & Interview

 The final track ‘Her Song is Mine’ reminds me heavily of the album ‘The Snow Goose’ by Camel.
 The mellow piano lead lines with no firm melodic resolutions creates homage to the Canterbury scene.

-There’s so much more to say about the album, but I’ll let Adam Warne (Vocals + Synths) take over as I had the opportunity to ask him some questions.
+There’s so much more to say about the album, but I’ll let Shelby Warne (Vocals + Synths) take over as I had the opportunity to ask her some questions.

 Grace: How are you all doing?